-Are you thinking about majoring in integrated supply management?
-Here’s what you can expect from the major and from your career.
+Are you considering a major in integrated supply management?
+Here’s what you can expect from this program and your career.

-- A curriculum that combines engineering, information technology, supply chain and business education to prepare you for a challenging and high-paying career.
+- A curriculum that combines supply concepts, engineering principles and information technology into a field of study that will prepare you for a challenging and high-paying career.

-Western Michigan University’s integrated supply management program is an interdisciplinary program the Haworth College of Business and the College of Engineering and Applied Sciences.
-The mission of the ISM program is to influence the evolution of supply management theory and practice through scholarly teaching, discovery, integration and application.
-A strong partnership between the faculty, industry and students has been an integral part of the program since its founding in 1992.
+Western Michigan University’s integrated supply management program is an interdisciplinary program provided by the Haworth College of Business and the College of Engineering and Applied Sciences.
+The mission of the program is to continuously advance supply management theory and practice through scholarly research, innovative teaching and student participation.
+The ISM program creates strong relationships between students, faculty and business managers.

 Beyond the classroom